GuangshengPei/WGCNA-Application-to-Proteomic-and-Metabolomic-Data/README.md

-# WGCNA Application to Proteomics and Metabolomics Data analysis
+# WGCNA Application to Proteomics and Metabolomics Data
 Example code and raw data.

 ## Citation